bocoup/web-platform-contribution-guide/src/testimonials.rst

 Which do you find most important for success?**

 Communication is critical.
-In my case, this is almost always asyncronous written communication.
+In my case, this is almost always asynchronous written communication.
 This allows me to think things through and do my research before responding to a question.

 Being able to read (and write) a specification correctly.